nobuhikosekiya/tf-logstash-s3-filebeat/readme.md

 ## Data Flow

 1. Logstash on EC2:
-   - Reads sample Windows event logs from local storage
+   - Reads logs from local storage
    - Processes the logs
    - Uploads the processed logs to S3